cspinetta/kafka-lag-exporter-standalone/README.md

 # Kafka Lag Exporter Standalone

-A docker compose with [Kafka Lag Exporter] + [Prometheus] + [Grafana] + a properly [Dashboard](https://github.com/lightbend/kafka-lag-exporter/tree/master/grafana) to view the latency of your Apache Kafka consumer groups.
-Useful tool for monitoring and troubleshooting a Kafka deployment.
+A docker compose with [Kafka Lag Exporter] + [Prometheus] + [Grafana] + a [Dashboard](https://github.com/lightbend/kafka-lag-exporter/tree/master/grafana) to view the latency of your Apache Kafka consumer groups.
+Useful tool for monitoring and troubleshooting a Kafka deployment in a few easy steps.

-[Kafka Lag Exporter] has a simple and easy installation based on `Helm`.
-But a lot of people don't use k8s, which means they have to prepare a custom installation with a docker compose or something else.
-This repo has the all necessary to install and start up a [Kafka Lag Exporter] in standalone fashion, on few steps.

-### Grafana dashboards
+### Why this docker compose?

+This repo brings [Kafka Lag Exporter], [Prometheus] and [Grafana] together in one single docker compose, so you can quickly start it up and start analyzing an issue on a Kafka deployment.
+Otherwise, you would need to start and configure each piece separatly, which could be a bit cumbersome.

+It aims to provide a quick installation for troubleshooting and not a final installation for permanent monitoring.
+It's perfect if you are facing an issue in production and need more visibility about what is happening internally in kafka.

+### Example use cases

 #### Consumer group lag in seconds